TykTechnologies/tyk-demo/deployments/portal-backstage/README.md

 ./up.sh portal-backstage
 ```

-The first time the bootstrap is run, it will build the Backstage container image.
-This process can take many minutes, but the resulting image will be cached and reused for future deployments.
+**Note**: The first time the bootstrap is run, it will build the Backstage container image.
+This process can take a while (~5 minutes on a 2020 MacBook Pro), but the resulting image will be cached and reused for future deployments.

 ## Configuration